Ilya Fedotov

-Ilya Fedotov (born March 19, 2003) is a Russian ice hockey left winger who plays for Salavat Yulaev Ufa of the Kontinental Hockey League (KHL).
-Fedotov was drafted by the Arizona Coyotes in the 2nd round of the 2021 NHL Entry Draft with the 43rd overall pick in the draft.
+Ilya Fedotov (born March 19, 2003) is a Russian ice hockey left winger who plays for Sibir Novosibirsk of the Kontinental Hockey League (KHL).
+Fedotov was drafted by the Arizona Coyotes in the 2nd round of the 2021 NHL entry draft with the 43rd overall pick in the draft.

 Playing career

 On 4 July 2024, after his first season under contract with SKA Saint Petersburg in 2023–24, Fedotov was traded to join his fourth KHL club in short succession in HC Sochi in a multi-player trade.

 After one season with Sochi, Fedotov was again traded in a transaction with Salavat Yulaev Ufa in exchange for Matvei Babenko and was subsequently signed to a two-year contract on 2 June 2025.